 - once accepted, register as a Texas Parks and Wildlife volunteer and agree to and pass a criminal background check (there is no charge to the individual for the background check)

-- pay a registration fee of $150.00 (2019 fee has not yet been set)- the registration fee includes the State Curriculum, first year chapter annual dues of $24, temporary and permanent name badges, and fees for speakers)
+- pay a training fee of $150.00 for 2019- the fee includes the bound State Curriculum, first year chapter annual dues of $24, temporary and permanent name badges, and fees for speakers and facilities

 - for the class of 2019, the following items must be completed by December 31, 2020

 - …complete and report at least 40 hours of approved volunteer service hours